bahmoudd/arch-install-guide/README.md

 [simply press enter] = As First Sector
 +16G = As Last sector (SWAP size, or double your RAM, whichever is smaller) 8200 = Linux Swap

+c = Change partition label
+2 = Change swap partition's label (if you're dual-booting, this will be 6 instead) swap = Set the boot partition label to be "swap"
 ```

 If you want to create a home partition (separates the data that is your system from your basic user apps and configurations), enter the below: